-Prison reformer Frances Crook proposes the Labour politician Barbara Castle as a Great Life.
-Roy Hattersley offers expert witness, and Matthew Parris is in the chair.
+Prison reformer Frances Crook proposes Labour politician, Barbara Castle.
+With Roy Hattersley and Matthew Parris.
+From 2015.

 She was the reforming transport minister who couldn't drive, the childless woman who changed lives for mothers by paying Child Benefit directly to them, the passionate Labour cabinet minister who didn't become the first female Prime Minister but perhaps paved the way for the Conservative woman who did.